Getting Started

 Notes:

-• The client handles MCP session initialization; you only provide the endpoint.
+data/mcp/localhost.cercertificate and retry. - The client handles MCP session initialization; you provide either the stdio command or the HTTP fallback endpoint.

 For client-specific setup steps, read MCP Configuration.